fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 We'll be using a free-tier VM from Oracle Cloud Infrastructure (OCI) -- specifically, an E2.1.Micro VM which runs on a single-core AMD OCPU, has 1 GB of memory and a 0.48 Gbps connection, more than enough for streaming even 4K content through Plex.
 You can run *TWO* of these VMs **totally free**.

-First, go to <a href="https://www.oracle.com/cloud/free/">Oracle Cloud's website</a> and click **Start for free** to create your account.
+First, go to <a href="https://www.oracle.com/cloud/free/" target="_blank" umami-data-event="expose-plex-tailscale-oci-free">Oracle Cloud's website</a> and click **Start for free** to create your account.
 You will need a credit card, but only for verification purposes!
 As long as you stick to *free tier* and don't upgrade, you won't be charged.

 Once your account is set up you'll receive an email with the **Cloud Account Name** (which is your "tenant") and **Username**.
 (The email you used to sign up.)
-You'll need the Count Account Name to <a href="https://www.oracle.com/cloud/sign-in.html" target="_blank">sign-in to OCI</a>, after which you'll be asked for the email address and password.
+You'll need the Count Account Name to <a href="https://www.oracle.com/cloud/sign-in.html" target="_blank" umami-data-event="expose-plex-tailscale-oci-signin">sign-in to OCI</a>, after which you'll be asked for the email address and password.

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >